dhewm/dhewm.github.io/index.md

 directory and copy the needed game data ([see above](#getting-the-doom3-game-data)) in there.
 Similarly, you can find x86_64 (amd64) **Linux** binaries there.

+If you're using **macOS**, [MacSourcePorts.com](https://macsourceports.com) provides signed and notarized [dhewm3 binaries](https://macsourceports.com/game/doom3) for 64bit Intel and Apple Silicon.

-On Linux and *BSD it might be that your package manager provides a dhewm3 package/port that you can install; please refer to that packages documentation on where to put the game data.
+On Linux and \*BSD it might be that your package manager provides a dhewm3 package/port that you can install; please refer to that packages documentation on where to put the game data.
 You could also try telling dhewm3 where to find the game data with: